pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 runs the blocks inside it.
 In the sound example [above](#using-the-conditional-repeat-block), it checks if the distance is less than 500 mm and plays a beep sound if so.
 Then it checks the distance again, and so on.
-Otherwise it won't repeat again, and instead your program proceeds with the blocks after it.
+Otherwise, it won't repeat again, and instead your program proceeds with the blocks after it.
 If the distance was 500 mm or bigger to begin with, the sound doesn't play at all.